coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 `success_url` - The URL of the page that the customer will be directed to on a successful checkout.
 Additional params can be passed such as `{ORDER_NUMBER}`.

+`request_currency` - Optional field, You can set the amount in a wide range of currencies such as `HKD`, `ILS`, `USD` and many more.
+If not set, defaults to currency set in the Settings tab.

 `items` - An array of `Item` objects where the `Item` object is defined as having the following members.

 - `price` - The price of the product.